Dasharo/docs/docs/variants/asus_kgpe_d16/dasharo-compatibility/flashrom_wp_test_specification.md

 #### Expected result

-1. Command return from step 3. of test steps should include:
+1. Command output from step 3. of test steps should be similar to:

         `Protection range: start=0x00000000 length=0x00000000 (none)`
         `Protection mode: disabled`